 Sandvik Coromant And Edgecam Demonstrate Machining Optimization

-Manufacturers were shown how to get the best from their CNC machines by utilizing the latest cutting tool and software technology, at Sandvik Coromant’s
+Manufacturers were shown how to get the best from their CNC machines by utilizing the latest cutting tool and software technology, at Sandvik Coromant’s open day.

 Engineers from all over the UK learned how to make improvements for delivering cost efficiency and enhancing quality to their production methods.
 Organised by Sandvik Coromant UK’s Machine Investment Manager James Rhys-Davies, the event was attended by manufacturers considering investing in new machine tools or who have recently purchased them.